 OpenIDM provides RESTful access to managed users, at the context path /openidm/managed/user.
-For more information, see Section 1.3, "To Get Started With the OpenIDM REST Interface" in the Installation Guide.
+For more information, see To Get Started With the OpenIDM REST Interface in the Installation Guide in the Installation Guide.

-8.2.
+7.2.
 Working With Managed Groups